 This week I visited Ramon Sender Barayon and his wife Judith Levy Sender in Noe Valley, San Francisco.
 Back in the early ‘70’s, Ramon and I wrote a spiritual and music practice book called Being of the Sun, released as the sequel to Living on the Earth.
 Published by Harper and Row in 1973, the book’s central premise is each person can find his or her own to way to a dialogue with the Divine, without middlemen, hierarchy, or externally imposed rules of living, while borrowing practices from many traditions to enhance this dialogue.
 We then offered, as an example, various practices that we found useful.

 Ramon’s unique contributions stem from his practices of meditation on sunlight and his background as an avant-garde composer and musician.
 He was, along with Mort Subotnick, Pauline Oliveros and Terry Riley, one of the composers who formed the San Francisco Tape Music Center in the early 1960’s, and collaborated audio engineer Don Buchla and Mort Subotnick in the invention of first synthesizer built on the West Coast, the Buchla Box (which was contemporary with the Moog, built on the East Coast).

 My illustrations in Being of the Sun are far more lush, imaginative and colorful than those in Living on the Earth, and I bravely offered a drawing of a beautiful young woman defecating into a hole in the earth.

 Since then, I’ve been licensing the illustrations to fashion designers in Japan.
 The Hayashi Sisters did a write-up in Japan Vogue Online, published May 25, 2015, about the Salon de Balcony summer fashion line (photo above), which includes clothing and accessories printed with illustrations from Being of the Sun.

-In 2013, I released “Songs from Being of the Sun,” a CD of a remastered archival reel-to-reel recording Ramon made in 1973 of himself and me performing some of the sacred nature chants we created for Being of the Sun, just before it was published.
+In 2013, I released “Songs from Being of the Sun,” a CD of a remastered archival reel-to-reel recording made by Ramon in 1973.
+On it, we are performing some of the sacred nature chants we created for Being of the Sun, just before it was published.
 It’s available as a physical CD here, or either as a CD or as a download from CD Baby.